-- Then take the applicable NHPPD figure (eg 6.0) and multiply it by 7 (for 7 days in the week), then multiply by the number of patients, as identified above eg 24. - 3.
-In this example, $6 \times 7 \times 24 = 1,008$ nursing hours or 6 NHPPD.
-1,008 is therefore the nursing hours that were required for the ward that week.
+- 2. Then take the applicable NHPPD figure (e.g. 6.0) and multiply it by 7 (for 7 days in the week), then multiply by the number of patients, as identified above e.g. 24. - 3.
+In this example, $6 \ge 7 \ge 24 = 1,008$ nursing hours or $6 \ge 0.008$ nursing hours that were required for the ward that week.
 The figure is then compared to the nursing hours that were actually provided. - 4.
 Assume in this example that 974 nursing hours were actually provided.
 The required NHPPD falls short as 5.8 NHPPD has been provided instead of 6 NHPPD.
-In this example, the NUM would immediately commence action to rectify the shortfall in accordance with point 5 of (s) Spot Checks in this Section. - The spot check would require the completion of this calculation for four consecutive weeks.

-(u) Annual Leave Relief

-- The annual leave 'relief' factored into the calculation of the total required FTE reflects the annual leave entitlements under this Agreement for the employees, arising from their actual shift patterns.
-However, this figure may be adjusted at ward level for planned periods of low activity or annual ward closures that mean less leave relief is required. - If circumstances arise whereby the planned periods of low activity or annual ward closures do not take place, the required FTE should be calculated again in light of those altered circumstances and staff deployment.

-(v) Relief for Sick Leave, FACS Leave & Mandatory Education
+In this example, the NUM would immediately commence action to rectify the shortfall in accordance with point 5 of (s) Spot Checks in this Section. - 5.
+The spot check would require the completion of this calculation for four consecutive weeks. - (t) Annual Leave relief - 1.
+The annual leave 'relief' factored into the calculation of the total required FTE reflects the annual leave entitlements under this award for the employees, arising from their actual shift patterns.
+However, this figure may be adjusted at ward level for planned periods of low activity or annual ward closures that mean less leave relief is required. - 2.
+If circumstances arise whereby the planned periods of low activity or annual ward closures do not take place, the required FTE should be calculated again in light of those altered circumstances and staff deployment. - (u) Relief for Sick Leave, FACS Leave & Mandatory Education

-To account for sick leave, FACS leave and mandatory education, a figure of two weeks (equating to 76.0 hours based on a 38 hour week) per annum should be factored into the FTE required for the ward.
-This figure is subject to joint review by the Association and the Department, on request by either party.
+To account for sick leave, FACS leave and mandatory education, a figure of two weeks (equating to 76 hours based on a 38 hour week) per annum should be factored into the FTE required for the ward.
+This figure is subject to joint review by the Association and the Ministry, on request by either party.

-Section III: Staffing Arrangements for Peer Group D & F3 MPS
+SECTION III: STAFFING ARRANGEMENTS FOR PEER GROUP D & F3 MPS

-- (a) The following provisions will apply to hospitals designated Peer Group D1 Community Acute Hospitals with community inpatient acute beds and a level 2 or above emergency department function; and to F3 Multi-Purposes Services facilities with community inpatient acute beds and a level 2 or above emergency department function: - 1.
-During the hours that the Emergency Department is open there will be a minimum of two registered nurses on duty, to ensure that there is a registered nurse available on the acute ward when a registered nurse is required to attend the Emergency Department.
-One of these registered nurses may be a NUM/NM who also performs clinical functions on the shift who is on duty and on site.

-(b) The parties recognise that where implementation of the provisions at (a) (1) above requires a change in the classification mix this will be achieved progressively from the date of this Agreement and is determined by the rate of staff turnover experienced in those facilities where the provisions apply.
+- (a) The following provisions will apply to hospitals designated Peer Group D1 Community Hospitals with community inpatient acute beds and a level 2 or above emergency department function; and to F3 Multi-Purposes Service facilities with community inpatient acute beds and a level 2 or above emergency department function: - (1) During the hours that the Emergency Department is open there will be a minimum of two registered nurses on duty, to ensure that there is a registered nurse available on the acute ward when a registered nurse is required to attend the Emergency Department.
+One of these registered nurses may be a NUM/NM who also performs clinical functions on the shift who is on duty and on site. - (b) The parties recognise that where implementation of the provisions at (a)(1) above requires a change in the classification mix this will be achieved progressively from the date of this award and is determined by the rate of staff turnover experienced in those facilities where the provisions apply.